Skip to main content

 Physical changes manifest over a longer timeframe.
 Consistent, high-quality sleep that maximizes your GH pulse will support improved body composition.
 You may find it easier to build or maintain lean muscle mass and reduce body fat when combined with a consistent training protocol.
 Recovery from exercise becomes more efficient.

-The aesthetic benefits, such as improved skin tone and elasticity, are a downstream effect of enhanced and hydration.
+The aesthetic benefits, such as improved skin tone and elasticity, are a downstream effect of enhanced cellular repair and hydration.
 This entire process is about shifting your hormonal environment from one that is permissive of aging to one that actively resists it, night after night.

 Your Night Is Your Asset